 If you’re serious about your YouTube channel gaining traction, then make sure you promote it on other social media platforms.
 By sharing your videos on platforms such as Facebook and Twitter you are increasing awareness of your channel.
 If your posts are tantalizing enough, then there’s a good chance of people clicking through to your YouTube channel and subscribing.
 In addition, if people start commenting on your social media posts and on your YouTube channel itself, then you have a better opportunity to engage with them by answering their questions and taking an interest in their opinions.
 It’s a valuable way to increase their confidence in you and get them onto your side.

-YouTube is an indispensable platform for creators of video content.
+YouTube is an indispensable platform for creators of video content and will largely affect your SEO strategy.
 If you want to gain a YouTube following, then make sure content is properly optimised, produced on a regular basis and interactive.
 Also remember to promote your content on other platforms such as Facebook and Twitter and engage with your audience at all times.
 If you do all this, then you’ll quickly see your list of subscribers grow.

 Video content is a beneficial tool for any marketer.
 It’s a worthwhile means of sharing your brand’s message with your audience in an engaging, informative and visually stimulating manner.
 Video can be especially beneficial for demand generation content.
 Demand generation refers to the aim of targeted marketing programs to drive awareness around and interest in a brand’s products or services.
 Here are three reasons why video can be so important for demand generation content.